CTF-FlagFrenzy/challenges/File_And_Seek/writeup.md

 ## Challenge Overview

-  - This is a new website created by some students from HTL Mössingerstraße, use a Linux tool to find a hidden file.
+  - This is a new website created by some students from HTL Mössingerstraße, use a tool to find a hidden file.
 The file contains some information about crypto take a good look.
 In the id section of every crypto coin one part of the flag is there.

 ## Steps to Solve